bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   How did you expect the tool to behave?
-  It’s fine if you’re not sure your understanding is correct.
+  It's fine if you're not sure your understanding is correct.
   Just write down what you thought would happen.
 -->